ppotturi/adp-documentation/docs/How-to-guides/Testing/how-to-create-acceptance-test.md

 ### How to customize your pipeline to run acceptace tests?

-Every pipeline run includes steps to run varoious tests pre deployment and post deployment.
+Every pipeline run includes steps to run various post deployment tests.
 These tests may include unit, integration, acceptance, performance, accessibilty etc as long as they are defined for the service.

 You can customize the tags and environments where you would like to run specific features or scenarios of acceptance test